 Watch out for migration triggers

 Throughout the life of your media collection, there will be events that trigger a need for migration.
 This could be the need to move to a new software package, or moving to new storage hardware, or some other change in workflow.
-You’ll want to be on the lookout for these, and plan for successful transition.
+You’ll want to be on the lookout for these and plan for a successful transition.

 In Wednesday’s post, we’ll outline the need to understand the media and the metadata as independent from any particular application.

 This post is adapted from The DAM Book 3.0, which lays out these principles comprehensively.